-- Place bread on the mesh sheet that comes with the dehydrator and dehydrate at 115 degrees (F) for about 6-8 hours.
+- Place bread on the mesh sheet that comes with the dehydrator and dehydrate at 145 degrees for 1 hour, then reduce to 115 degrees (F) for about 6-8 hours.

 - As an indicator if it is dry enough, touch the center of the bread slices.
 You don’t want it to be doughy but you also don’t want the bread to dry out too much.